fmedery/k3s-RaspberryPi/README.md

 * I want to create a kubernetes cluster using k3s on multiple `Raspberry Pi 3 Model B+`: 1 master and 3 workers.
 * k3s doesn't support master HA for now: https://github.com/rancher/k3s#server-ha
 * The `init.sh` script has only been tested on MacOS but should be OK on Linux.
-* I live in Canada so all the hardware can be bought in Canada.
+* I live in Canada so all the hardware can be bought from there.

 # Hardware